 You’re filling out forms at the doctor’s office, and you check the box indicating that you’ve never smoked or that you don’t suffer from depression — neglecting to mention your pack-a-day habit of 30 years ago or the antidepressant you took this morning.
 Or your physician asks about daily alcohol intake, and you subtract a goblet or two of wine.
 And are you taking all your medications as directed?
 Yes, you answer, choosing not to mention you normally skip that hypertension horse pill because, honestly, you feel pretty good.

-If you’re omitting a few such personal details at the doctor’s office, you have plenty of company: as many as 81 percent of patients intentionally withhold the truth from their doctors about how often they exercise, what or how much they eat, whether they regularly take a prescription medicine as instructed or if they’ve ever taken someone else’s medication, according to a 2018 study in JAMA Network Open.
+If you’re omitting a few such personal details at the doctor’s office, you have plenty of company: As many as 81 percent of patients intentionally withhold the truth from their doctors about how often they exercise, what or how much they eat, whether they regularly take a prescription medicine as instructed or if they’ve ever taken someone else’s medication, according to a 2018 study in JAMA Network Open.
 The most common reasons given for this frequent fibbing?
-Patients reported they didn’t want to be judged or lectured by their doctor, and that they didn’t want to hear how potentially harmful their behavior was to their health.
+Patients reported that they didn’t want to be judged or lectured by their doctor, and that they didn’t want to hear how potentially harmful their behavior was to their health.
 Avoiding embarrassment or not wanting to be labeled “difficult” were other reasons given.

 Undercounting your cocktails